-Stage 2 of the Parramatta Light Rail will connect Stage 1 and Parramatta's CBD to Sydney Olympic Park via Camellia, Rydalmere, Ermington, Melrose Park and Wentworth Point.
+Parramatta Light Rail Stage 2 will connect Stage 1 and the Parramatta CBD to Sydney Olympic Park via Camellia, Ermington, Melrose Park and Wentworth Point.

-It will link communities north and south of the Parramatta River directly to the Parramatta CBD, the Camellia Town Centre, as well as the booming sport, entertainment, education and employment hub at Sydney Olympic Park, and to the Carter Street Precinct.
+It will link communities north and south of the Parramatta River directly to the Parramatta CBD; the Camellia Town Centre; the booming sport, entertainment, education and employment hub at Sydney Olympic Park; and the Carter Street precinct.

-Major attractions along the alignment include Accor Stadium, Qudos Bank Arena and various events throughout Sydney Olympic Park, the annual Royal Easter Show, Sydney Showground and future URBNSURF development.
+Major attractions along the alignment include Accor Stadium, Qudos Bank Arena, Rosehill Gardens Racecourse, events at Sydney Olympic Park, the annual Sydney Royal Easter Show, Sydney Showground and the future URBNSURF development.

-- Travel times of around 25 minutes from Sydney Olympic Park to Camellia, and a further 8 minutes to Parramatta CBD.
+- Travel times of around 31 minutes from Carter Street precinct to Camellia via Sydney Olympic Park, and a further 7 minutes to the Parramatta CBD

-- Will connect to three transport interchanges on the Stage 1 alignment; future Sydney Metro West and heavy rail in Parramatta and Sydney Olympic Park; and ferry services at Rydalmere and Sydney Olympic Park.
+- Connects to: three transport interchanges on the Stage 1 alignment; the future Sydney Metro West and heavy rail in Parramatta and Sydney Olympic Park; and ferry services at Rydalmere and Sydney Olympic Park

-- 8.5-kilometre walking and bike-riding path running parallel to the light rail corridor and linking to the existing network.
+- An 8.5-kilometre active transport link, also known as a walking and bike-riding path, will run parallel to the light rail corridor and link to the existing network

 - New light rail and active transport bridges, including vital connections over the Parramatta River from Camellia to Rydalmere and Melrose Park to Wentworth Point.